AxelBremer/RL_reprod/blogpost.md

    <img src="media/mountaincar_her.gif" alt="Mountaincar" title="A trained agent in the mountaincar environment." width="300"
    align="middle" />

+    Each of these gifs are of agents trained using our Deep Q Network.

 ## What will we investigate?

 We will investigate the behaviour of the introduced experience replay methods on the environments we just proposed.
 This is interesting as the method of experience replay and the type of task it is used on, may heavily influence the performance of the model.
 For this we form the following hypothesis: we expect PER to perform better on the more complex environment and HER to perform better on the mountain car environment, which has a sparse reward.
 For the simple environment we think that ER will be sufficient and that using PER or HER might not provide a competitive advantage.